 - Here resides the complete source code for the extension.
 Only PHP files are allowed, each one containing exactly one class or interface.
 All classes (or interfaces) are loaded via the autoloader mechanism when needed.

-- The configuration of the extension is located here: FlexForm configuration, TCA definitions, TSconfig and TypoScript files.
-Subfolder can be created when they are needed or helpful.
+- The configuration of the extension is located here: FlexForm configuration, TCA definitions, TSconfig, and TypoScript files.
+Subfolders can be created when they are needed or helpful.

 - Contains the documentation of the extension.